Mariya Volkonskaya: Journey to Siberia

-Those Decembrists who made it out with their lives were sent to Siberia to work as slaves for the government.
+The surviving Decembrists were sent to Siberia to work as slaves for the government.
 Mariya was aware of her husband's fate and, like many others, vowed to be there by his side.
 "I shared joy with him, I must share prison also..."
 Mariya's motive for joining her husband in Siberia was not only due to spousal motives but also religion.
 "And I loved him like Christ...in his prisoners clothing.
 A crown of thorns above his head."
 Like the other Decembrist Wives, Mariya needed to receive permission from not only her family but also the Tsar.
 She petitioned the Tsar and was ultimately approved for travel.
 Her family forbade her to follow him to Siberia, and the Volkonsky family remained under the radar as the son had become an enemy of the state.
 Upon her arrival in St. Petersburg, Mariya met with her father; he had come to mourn the fate of his son-in-law and ultimately accepted his daughter's appeal to follow her husband; in exchange, Mariya would leave her son with him.
 Before her departure to Siberia, Mariya also had dinner with her father-in-law P.M.
 Volkonsky.
 The following day would be her last in St. Petersburg.
 She spent time with her son and her mother-in-law.

 Continuing her journey to Siberia, Mariya stopped in Moscow for two days.
-There she spent time with her cousin, Zenaida Volkonsky.
-Princess Volkonsky had a "close friendship" with Alexander I and was known for her writing skills.
+There she spent time with her cousin, Zenaida Volkonskaya who had a "close friendship" with Alexander I and was known for her writing skills.
 Zenaida helped Mariya prepare for her trip and bid her a final fair well party filled with entertainment to make, what was possibly her last time in Moscow, a notable one.
 Mariya received many documents and packages from relatives of the Decembrist Revolt participants during her time in Moscow including things like medicine, clothing, and letters to loved ones.